SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_forwarder.md

 ### Step 2: verify everything is correctly configured to forward events to Sekoia.io

+1. Check the status of the Sekoia.io plateform on [https://status.sekoia.io](https://status.sekoia.io).

-1. Check the Intake keys you wrote in `intakes.yaml` are correct.
+2. Check the Intake keys you wrote in `intakes.yaml` are correct.

-2. Check the network flow between the concentrator host and Sekoia.io :
+3. Check the network flow between the concentrator host and Sekoia.io :

 === "TCP"